UPDATE: Check out the new Edupreneur section of my website with more resources for doing educational consulting!

 So, that’s been my experience.
 Over to you–questions?
 Disagreements?
 Anyone on their own path to being a consultant?
 Anyone taking a more business-minded approach to this career shift?
 Tips?
 Advice?

 I’ve set up a new Edupreneur section of my website with more resources!
-Also, I’d be happy to work with you one-on-one to answer your specific questions about getting started as an educational consultant or becoming a “teacher-preneur.”
+Also, I am now available on a very limited basis to work one-on-one to answer your specific questions about getting started as an educational consultant or becoming a “teacher-preneur.”
 Phone consultations can be arranged for teachers anywhere in world!
 If you have iChat or Skype, we can speak ‘face-to-face’ over the internet via video chat.
 I can help you get started with:

 * educational consulting